 Identification of nonlinear models

-This package supports two forms of nonlinear system identification.
+This package supports three forms of nonlinear system identification.

 • Parameter estimation in a known model structure (linear or nonlinear) $x⁺ = f(x, u, p)$ where p is a vector of parameters to be estimated.